Why Do Dogs Sleep at Your Feet or on Your Legs? Real Reasons Explained

 1. Habit and Reinforcement

-If you’ve allowed it repeatedly, the behavior becomes part of their sleep positioning routine.
+If you’ve allowed it repeatedly, the behaviour becomes part of their sleep positioning routine.

 1. Environmental Comfort